List of To Kill a Mockingbird characters: Mrs. Henry Lafayette Dubose

 Mrs. Henry Lafayette Dubose is an elderly woman who lives near the Finches.
 She is hated by the children, who run past her house to avoid her.
 Scout describes Mrs. Dubose as "plain hell."
 A virulent racist, she calls Atticus a "nigger-lover" to his children's faces, and Jem flies into a rage and ravages Mrs. Dubose's camellia bushes.
 As a punishment, Jem is required to read to Mrs. Dubose each day for a month.
 As Jem reads, she experiences fits of drooling and twitching and does not seem to pay any attention to the words.
 When an alarm clock rings, Jem is allowed to leave for the day.
 She sets the alarm for a slightly later time each day and extends the punishment for one week beyond the end of the original month.
 Shortly after Mrs. Dubose lets Jem go at the end of this extra week, Atticus brings word that she has died after a long and painful illness.
 Years earlier, her doctor had prescribed morphine as a painkiller, to which she soon became addicted.
 She decided that she wanted to break the addiction before she died, and used Jem's reading as a distraction to help her do so.
 In thanks, Mrs. Dubose sends him a candy box with a camellia flower in it; Jem burns the box in anger but is later seen by Scout admiring the flower.
 Atticus tells Jem that Mrs. Dubose was the bravest person he ever knew and that she was trying to teach Jem the importance of bravery and true courage to endure anything when the situation is hopeless, as in her morphine addiction.

 Mr. Heck Tate

 Mr. Hector "Heck" Tate, the sheriff of Maycomb County, is a friend of Atticus.
-At the end of the book, Atticus and Heck argue over whether Jem or Boo Radley should be held responsible for the death of Bob Ewell.
-Heck eventually persuades Atticus to accept the theory that Ewell accidentally fell on his own knife, thus saving the harmless, reclusive Boo from the public exposure of a criminal trial.
+At the end of the book, Atticus and Heck argue over whether Jem killed Ewell or Ewell killed himself.
+Heck, certain that Jem could not have killed Ewell but afraid Boo may have, eventually persuades Atticus to accept the theory that Ewell accidentally fell on his own knife.
+Heck thus saves the harmless, reclusive Boo from the public exposure of a criminal trial.